-When buying a home, stating in the contract that the sale is contingent upon the home passing inspection helps to protect you by providing a way to detect problems early on.
-If you are applying for a mortgage loan insured by the Federal Housing Administration, the lender will require that the property meet FHA minimum property standards.
+When you buy a house, it's important to state in your offer that the the sale is contingent on the home passing an independent inspection.
+Not only does this protect you by providing a way to detect problems early on, it's mandatory if you're applying for a mortgage loan insured by the Federal Housing Administration.
 Although an appraisal and home inspection are two different processes, a home in poor overall condition can appraise for less than it would otherwise, affecting both its market value and financing.

 Inspecting the Building’s Interior